Discovering and Visualizing Hierarchy in Multivariate Data: Level-set Tree

-The sub-level tree (SLT) or tree of sub-level sets is widely used to represent energy landscapes \cite{Zhou2009}.
-An SLT summarizes the hierarchy among various local maxima and minima in the configuration space.
-The topology of an SLT is a tree and each inner node on the tree is a critical level that connects two or more separate regions in the domain.
-Given a density function $p(x)$ on $\Omega$, let
+The tree of sub-level sets is widely used to represent energy or distribution landscapes \cite{Zhou2009}.
+A level-set tree summarizes the hierarchy among various local maxima and minima in the configuration space.
+Each inner node on the level-set tree is a critical level that connects two or more separate regions in the domain.
+Given a density function $p(x)$ on $\Omega$, define